ggmichael/craterstats/README.md

 # Installation

 The `craterstats` package is available through the Python Package Index (PyPi).
-We recommend the following procedure for installation on Windows, MacOS or Linux:
+The following procedure for installation on Windows, MacOS or Linux is recommended:

-1. Install `conda` via the [miniforge installer](https://github.com/conda-forge/miniforge#miniforge3) for your OS.
+1. Install `conda` using the [miniforge installer](https://github.com/conda-forge/miniforge#miniforge3) for your OS.
 1. Launch the Miniforge prompt (Windows) or any command prompt (MacOS, Linux) and enter the following to create a virtual environment for craterstats:

     ```